 This is a general guide and an important disclaimer is that these rules will vary by state, so be sure to check the rules with your state gov.

 What is a Lien?

 Your lienholder has a security interest in your car, which means they have the right to repossess the motor vehicle if you stop making your auto loan payments.
-Once you make your final payment, you have a right to obtain a lien release from the lienholder.
+Once you make the final payment on your auto loan, you have a right to obtain a lien release from the lienholder.
 When you get a lien released, the release allows you to obtain a clear title from the DMV.

 Ways of Obtaining a Lien Release

 States use different processes for obtaining lien releases, so check with your lending institution and DMV for your state's requirements.
 Nevada, California, Pennsylvania, New York, and Ohio are some of the states in which lien release procedures depend on whether a lender uses the Electronic Lien and Title (ELT) system or a traditional paper title.

 Lenders that participate in the ELT program have electronic titles and records.
 With many ELTs, a lien release triggers an automatic process for you to get a title after paying off the car loan.
 In Nevada, lenders using ELT notify the DMV when you have made your last payment on your auto loan; so make sure your lender has your current address.
 Nevada's DMV prints and mails you a new paper title without a fee.
 You don't have to do anything except wait for about eight weeks to receive your new title.

 California has a similar ELT process.
 Before making the last payment on your car loan, check the accuracy of your registration, mailing address, and your lender's information.
 After you make your final auto loan payment, the lender sends an electronic release to California's DMV.
 Once the DMV receives the electronic release, it issues a new certificate of title and registration card showing you as the sole owner.